qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 	nobody wins
 ```

+__Caution: If someone quits the game, he will be considered killed.
+For example, if the Deputy and the Renegade are alive and the Sheriff quits, Outlaws will win the game.
+Quitting the game before really being killed is bad behavior.__

+__Caution: If the Renegade kills the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.__

 If any one player or group of players has completed his, her, or their objective, he, she, or they will win, and other player players will lose.
 For example, in figure 3, the Outlaw has killed the Sheriff, and the Outlaws win.

 ![Figure 3](./Figures/Figure-1.3.png)

-__Caution: If the Renegade kills the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.__

 ## Derivatives rules